 • Book your florist

-And decide how many flowers you would like and where, or if you’re on a tight budget, invest in everlasting silk flowers that can be sold on after the wedding.
-A combination of real and silk flowers can be just right.
+Decide how many flowers you would like and where, or if you’re on a tight budget, invest in everlasting silk flowers that can be sold on after the wedding.
+A combination of real and silk flowers can also work.
+Ask your local florist for advice.

 • Book a toastmaster